 My favorite was the A.D.
 Beckham Amphora Pinot Gris 2015 with its fresh, crisp flavors.
 Leaving the skins on creates a Rosé effect to the wine.
 It reminded me of Ramato, where winemakers macerate the juice on the skins.
 In this case, it is Pinot Gris rather than Pinot Grigio.
 The Amphora gives the wine some earthy qualities.
-The wine exhibits subtle fruit almost like raisins, yet the wine is very refreshing.
+The wine exhibits subtle fruit, almost like raisins, yet the wine is very refreshing.

 A.D.
 Beckham Amphora Vermentino 2017 utilizes fruit from the Applegate Valley in Southern Oregon.
 The fruit partially ferments in Amphora for eight weeks and then moves to stainless.
 The wine delivers a crisp and refreshing presence with an oil component.

 The A.D.
-Beckham Amphoa Syrah/Viognier 2016 co-ferments in amphora and ages both in amphora and neutral French oak for ten months.
+Beckham Amphora Syrah/Viognier 2016 co-ferments in amphora and ages both in amphora and neutral French oak for ten months.
 I found the wine bright with flavors of raspberry accented by hints of savory spices and white pepper.

 Beckham Estate Vineyard Wine

-2017 Beckham Estate Olivia’s Rosé takes its name from the Beckham’s youngest daughter, Olivia.
+2017 Beckham Estate Olivia’s Rosé takes its name from Beckham’s youngest daughter, Olivia.
 The grapes are grown specifically for Rosé.
 Find flavors of apricots and melon.

 2015 Beckham Estate Pinot Noir is Beckham’s field blend and flagship wine.
 The wine consists of four different Pinot clones that deliver a bright and very drinkable wine.

 2016 Beckham Estate Sophia’s Pinot Noir showcases one block from the Beckham’s Vineyard.
-The wine named after the Beckham’s oldest daughter displays flavors of cherry and raspberry accented by hints of cinnamon.
+The wine, named after the Beckham’s oldest daughter, displays flavors of cherry and raspberry accented by hints of cinnamon.

-We all strive to be unique, and Andrew’s achievements with amphora wine infusing his love of art and wine to accomplish this goal enabled him to excel.
+We all strive to be unique, and Andrew’s achievements with amphora wine infusing his love of art and wine to accomplish this goal, enabled him to excel.